BitGo/bitgo-cli-v2/README.md

 --- | --- | ---
--l | --limit        | The number of wallets to fetch (defaults to 25) -b | --batchGet     | Enable batch fetching, will get limit transfers per page -s | --minSize      | Ignore unspents smaller than this amount of satoshis -m | --maxSize      | Ignore unspents larger than this amount of satoshis -g | --minHeight    | Ignore unspents confirmed at a lower block height than the given minHeight -c | --minConfirms  | Ignores unspents that have fewer than the given confirmations
+-l | --limit        | The number of wallets to fetch (defaults to 25) -b | --batchGet     | Enable batch fetching, will get limit transfers per page -s | --minValue      | Ignore unspents smaller than this amount of satoshis -m | --maxValue      | Ignore unspents larger than this amount of satoshis -g | --minHeight    | Ignore unspents confirmed at a lower block height than the given minHeight -c | --minConfirms  | Ignores unspents that have fewer than the given confirmations